sparna-git/Sparnatural/docs/sparnatural-form/form-integration.md

 ## Pre-filling the form

-Sparnatural form can be pre-filled when the page loads, either from URL parameters (so a link opens a ready-made search, including fields holding several values, and submits automatically) or from a dropdown of predefined example queries.
+Sparnatural form can be pre-filled when the page loads, in two independent ways.

+**From the page URL.** `<sparnatural-form>` does this on its own, no extra element required : a link such as `?Title=Carmen&Saison=2020` opens the form with those fields filled (including fields holding several values) and submits the search automatically.
+See [Prefilling with URL parameters or a JSON query](form-prefill.md) for the syntax of every parameter.

-Both are handled by the `<sparnatural-form-queries>` web component, bound to a form through its `for` attribute :
+**From a dropdown of predefined example queries.** This one is provided by the `<sparnatural-form-queries>` web component, bound to a form through its `for` attribute :

 ```html
 <sparnatural-form-queries